LeroySteele/Discord-Bot---Node.js-for_SubsequentRP/README.md

 `Bot Announcements`

 To send an announcement from the bot, navigate to the 'announcement maker' channel.
 In this bot there are 3 types of announcements (Whitelisted, Unwhitelisted, Sub-discords).
-To select where you want to make an announcement to, your message must include 1 of 3 keywords - "@whitelisted", "@Unwhitelisted", "LastUpdated: "
+Your message must include 1 of 3 keywords - "@whitelisted", "@Unwhitelisted", "LastUpdated: " - to select where you want to make an announcement to.

 `Buttons`